PetrKorab/Arabica/docs/source/Breakpoint identification.rst

 It proceeds in this way:

 * **pre-processing**: tweets are cleaned from numbers, punctuation, and blank rows
-* **sentiment classification**: sentiment in each row is classified with VADER sentiment classifier
+* **sentiment classification**: sentiment in each row is classified with VADER sentiment classifier.
+The aggregate sentiment ranges between -1 (most extreme negative) and 1 (most extreme positive).
 * **period aggregation**: sentiment is aggregated for a specified frequency (year or month)
 * **breakpoint identification**: Fisher-Jenks algorithm identifies breakpoints in the aggregated time series of sentiment
 * **visualization**: time series and breakpoints are displayed in a line plot